johnlanda/agentic-workflow-wizard/README.md

 This repository contains an **interactive workflow designer** that helps developers automatically configure optimal multi-agent setups for their Claude Code projects.
 Instead of manually selecting agents and writing workflows, simply describe your project and let Claude Code design the perfect configuration for you.

+### ✨ Now with Custom Output Style!
+The workflow designer features a sophisticated output style that provides:
+- **Process narration** as requirements are gathered and evaluated
+- **Visual workflow diagrams** in ASCII art format
+- **Progress tracking** with clear phase indicators
+- **Interactive feedback** throughout the design process

 ## 🚀 How It Works

 1. **Clone this repository** - It contains the workflow designer agent